Skip to main content

 Language should never be a source of anxiety during an international medical journey.
 Learn how Astramedica's English-language support network operates before, during, and after your trip.

 For many US patients, the single greatest source of hesitation about medical travel is not the procedure itself — it is the fear of being unable to communicate clearly when it matters most.
-Astramedica addresses this directly through a structured English-language support network that covers every phase of the coordination process, from the initial inquiry in Virginia to on-ground support in Istanbul.
+Astramedica addresses this directly through a structured English-language support network that covers every phase of the coordination process, from the initial US-based coordination call to on-ground support in Istanbul.

 Pre-departure: English-first communication from day one